Creating Community & Connecting Cultures

 Built School House Sangbaralla Village

-Guinea is one of the poorest countries in the world, with a per capita annual income of $500.
-Most people are earning less than $1 per day.
+Guinea, with a population of 14.8 million people, is one of the poorest countries in the world, with a per capita annual income of $1,190.
+Most people are earning less than $2.15 per day.
 People in Guinea lack access to basic nutrition, health care and educational resources.
-Life expectancy is 46 years and only 36% of the adult population can read and write.
-While about half of all men are literate, only about 1 in 5 women have any basic literacy skills.
+Life expectancy is 64.6 years and only 45% of the adult population can read and write.
+While about 61.2% of all men are literate, only 31.1% of women have basic literacy skills.
 Literacy rates in the country’s rural areas are even lower due to an almost complete absence of educational opportunities for children.
+Typically schools in the village areas on go to 6th grade.
+Based on the 2019 Human Development Index, Guinea has significant economic potentials.
+In addition to its massive hydrological resources, the country has a rich mining potential (one third of the world's reserves of bauxite, gold, diamond, iron, manganese, zinc, cobalt, nickel, and uranium).

 The people of Sangbaralla have a deep commitment to providing a better future for children in their village.
 In the early 90's a small schoolhouse was built with donations from the United States.
 Up until this time, no child in the village had any opportunity to attend school, to gain the ability to read and write, learn French (the language of business and politics in Guinea) or to learn about the world outside of their small, isolated village.